brijeshvadalia/Random-Quote-Generator/Readme.md

 - Learned about how to fetch API and display it in the website.

-- Also Learned All about API.
+- Also Learned All about API's.

 ># Designed With 😇